approvals/ApprovalTests.cpp/doc/mdsource/GettingStarted.source.md

 You need to include 2 lines for your main file to work.

-For catch (1 and 2), it's these two lines:
+For Catch2, it's these two lines:

 snippet: catch_2_main